Get Quote

 That question determines everything downstream — which forming material, which lidding, which machine platform, which mold geometry.
 Start there.
 Not with price.

-Three dominant syringe blister forming material systems: PVC/PVDC laminate, cold-form Alu-Alu foil, and Tyvek® lidding — each with fundamentally different WVTR performance levels.
+Three dominant syringe blister pack material systems: PVC/PVDC laminate, cold-form Alu-Alu foil, and Tyvek® lidding — each with fundamentally different WVTR performance levels.

-The three material systems used in syringe blister packs each occupy a distinct performance band.
+The three syringe blister pack materials systems each occupy a distinct performance band.
 Understanding where your product sits in that band — before specifying a machine — is the difference between a line that runs for 10 years and one that requires a costly re-tooling after month 18 of stability.

 Rigid PVC and PVC/PVDC Laminates: What the Numbers Actually Mean

 Standard rigid PVC at 250 μm passes 4–6 g/m²/day of water vapor.
-That’s the number that matters — not the unit cost, not the sealing temperature.
+That’s the number that matters for any syringe blister pack materials decision — not the unit cost, not the sealing temperature.

 For a hygroscopic prefilled syringe where the active pharmaceutical ingredient has a moisture uptake threshold of 0.8% w/w at 75% relative humidity — the kind that appears on tropical market formularies from Thailand to Nigeria — that WVTR means you’re not protecting the drug; you’re slowing the degradation curve by a few months.
 Wrong material.
 Real problem.